nickmalleson/surf/projects/BreezeRoutes/README.md

 ./breezetogpx.js
 ```

+Or alternatively, leave the json files where they are and change the `INDIR` parameter (the input directory).

 Note that the times in the output GPX file will be wrong because I haven't bothered to try to adjust for the time zone.
 This should be an easy fix if it is important, the time zone is stored in an _offset_ field in the json.

 **XXXX Extend script to run over all files in a specified directory**